tubaman48/CI-MS1-local-wind-groups/README.md

 > - Fixed navigation bar - Menu headings pointing to each of the 6 pages.
 >
 > - Fixed Footer with Copyright info and Social Media icons
+>
+> Note that a subsequent redesign (instigated as a result of Mentor feedback on user experience received mid-project) resulted in the 4 separate listing pages being merged into the landing page.
+> I plan to rework the wireframes document in a future revision.

 ---